spm/spm-docs/docs/installation/index.md

 We recommend you use [the latest version](https://github.com/spm/spm/releases/latest/) of SPM.

-Older versions are available but no longer supported:
+Older versions that are no longer supported are available in dedicated repositories:

 - [SPM12](https://github.com/spm/spm12) - released in 2012.